 Ultimately, the ACS officer will issue 20 originals of the Report of Death of an American Citizen, which is usually sufficient in number to settle matters in the United States including life insurance, bank accounts, and other estate issues.
 The 20 originals will be provided at no cost to the next-of-kin, though if at a later time more are needed, they must be requested through the Dept. of State (see travel.state.gov for more specific information) and an administrative cost will be required.
 The U.S. Embassy has noted an increase in the number of requests for other, local documentation such as police reports and originals of the local death certificate.
 Although by Dept. of State guidelines these should not be required to settle estates in the U.S., the consular section can assist to obtain them if the next-of-kin is unable to.

 The following general information is provided to assist families in making initial decisions.
 Indicated costs are estimates and should be considered as guides.
 These estimates also relate only to costs incurred in Belize (inclusive of shipping); U.S. funeral home costs would be handled separately.

 Disposition of Remains

 Burial is the norm in Belize, though cremation is frequently performed.
-There are currently no traditional crematoriums in the country and an outdoor system is used, though a new crematorium should be available for use in 2014.
+There are both traditional crematoriums and an outdoor system that are used in Belize.
 Cremains may be shipped back to the U.S. or carried by a loved one.
 Caskets may also be shipped to the U.S.